andrasq/node-microrest/MANUAL.md

 - `app.setRoute(path, method, mwStep)` - exposes the rest router setRoute() endpoint.
    See `NanoRouter` and `router.js` below
 - `app.onError(err, req, res, next)` - function called if the route handler encounters an error not handled by the `'err'` step.
+The default ends the call with a 500 http status code.
 - `app.listen([portOrOptions], [callback])` - invoke rest.createServer with this app as the request
    listener.
 Port can be numeric, or can be createServer options.
+Returns the http server used.
 - `app.close([callback])` - stop listening for more requests

 The options are described under `new rest.Rest()` below.